ryandaniels/ansible-role-iptables-docker-swarm/README.md

 Workaround has been added so SELinux allows chmod to interact with the iptables.save file.
 Alternatively you could disable SELinux, but that's not recommended.
 Bug report: <https://bugs.centos.org/view.php?id=12648>
+See below for more details about manually performing the workaround.

 **WARNING**:
 Make sure you test in non-production first, I cannot make any guarantees or held responsible.